turingschool/backend-curriculum-site/module4/lessons/unit_testing_express_server.md

 tags: express, testing, server, node
 ---

+## Learning Goals

+By the end of this lesson, you will...
+* Write tests for your Express application
+* Explain the differences between the way we test when we have a front end
+* Explain the benefits of testing

 ## Overview

 Server-side testing is a crucial facet of testing.
 As your app grows in size and complexity, there will be more points of potential failure.